• Skip to primary navigation

 • Salt - A healthy pinch of salt is all you need to liven things up and really make the crumb so irresistible.

-• Cinnamon - You don't need to add cinnamon if you don't like it, but I think it adds a welcome dimension to the mixture.
+• Cinnamon - You don't need to add ground cinnamon if you don't like it, but I think it adds a welcome dimension to the mixture.

 • Butter - You don't need to splurge on fancy butter for this, but please only use unsalted butter.